Shamlin-Presidio/AWS_Training/Day7.md

 ## GEO-RESTRICTION:
   - In Cloudfront, got to Security --> CloudFront geographic restrictions and added India and Singapore alone in allow list

-    ` We were told to skip Domain registration and certification for the same, but I just explored ACM for the same`
+  - Created ALB and conected to my VPC and used it as CNAME, just as in Course ` We were told to skip Domain registration and certification for the same, but I just explored ACM for the same`

 ## INDIVIDUAL CACHING:
   - Created custom cache policy with Min TTL: 0, Default TTL: 3600, Max TTL: 86400